 Soil Retains Too Much Moisture Around the Roots

-Black prince succulents grow in their native Mexico in very gritty or sandy, well draining soil.
+As I mentioned, our black prince succulents grow in their native Mexico in very gritty or sandy, well-draining soil.

 Conventional potting soil generally retains too much moisture around the roots of your black prince succulent to tolerate and the plant develops the same symptoms of over watering with dying mushy leaves.